shuhei/shuhei.github.com/source/_posts/2021-01-17-home-office-ergonomics.markdown

 ![My current setup](/images/2021-desk-front.jpg)

-Here are some lessons that I learned through my own mistakes.
-I'm not an expert, and I'm kind of late to the train.
-But I hope you find some of them useful!
+Here are some tips that I learned through my own mistakes.
+I'm not an expert, and I know I'm late to the train.
+But I hope you find some of the tips useful!

 ## Start from your body

 Find furniture and equipment that fit your body.
 Not the other way around.
 I made a mistake on it when I bought my standing desk.

-To have a good posture, check the following requirements for office furniture:
+To have a good posture, check the following requirements for good posture:

 - Chair: Your feet should rest flat on the floor when you sit deep.
 - Desk: Your elbows should be at 90 degrees or more when you type on your keyboard.